-- shall proceed as directed by the onscene official patrol.
-The Navigation Rules shall apply at all times within the safety zone. - (4) Maneuver-restricted vessels.
-When conditions permit, the on-scene official patrol, or a designated representative of the Captain of the Port at the Sector Columbia River Command Center, should: - (i) Permit vessels constrained by their navigational draft or restricted in their ability to maneuver to enter or operate within the safety zone in order to ensure a safe passage in accordance with the Navigation Rules; and - (ii) Permit commercial vessels anchored in a designated anchorage area to remain at anchor within the safety zone: and - (iii) Permit vessels that must transit via a navigable channel or waterway to enter or operate within the safety zone in order to do so. - (f) Exemption.
-Public vessels as defined in paragraph (a) of this section are exempt from complying with paragraph (e) of this section. - (g) Enforcement.
+(3) Vessels authorized to enter or operate within these safety zones shall operate at the minimum speed necessary to maintain a safe course and shall proceed as directed by the onscene official patrol.
+The Navigation Rules shall apply at all times within the safety zones.

+(f) Exemption.
+Public vessels as defined in paragraph (a) of this section are exempt from complying with paragraph (e) of this section.

+(g) Enforcement.
 Any Coast Guard commissioned, warrant, or petty officer may enforce the rules in this section.
-In the navigable waters of the United States to which this section applies, when immediate action is required and representatives of the Coast Guard are not present or are not present in sufficient force to provide effective enforcement of this section, any Federal Law Enforcement Officer, Oregon Law Enforcement Officer, or Washington Law Enforcement Officer may enforce the rules contained in this section pursuant to 46 U.S.C. § 70118.
-In addition, the Captain of the Port may be assisted by other federal, state, or local agencies in enforcing this section. - (h) Waiver.
-The Captain of the Port Columbia River may waive any of the requirements of this section for any vessel or class of vessels upon finding that operational conditions or other circumstances are such that application of this section is unnecessary or impractical for the purpose of port safety or environmental safety.
+In the navigable waters of the United States to which this section applies, when immediate action is required and representatives of the Coast Guard are not present or are not present in sufficient force to provide effective enforcement of this section, any Federal Law Enforcement Officer, Oregon Law Enforcement Officer, or Washington Law Enforcement Officer may enforce the rules contained in this section pursuant to 46 U.S.C.
+70118.
+In addition, the Captain of the Port may be assisted by other federal, state, or local agencies in enforcing this section.

-Dated: January 17, 2013.
+(h) Waiver.
+The Sector Columbia River Captain of the Port may waive any of the requirements of this section for any vessel or class of vessels upon finding that operational conditions or other circumstances are such that application of this section is unnecessary or impractical for the purpose of port safety or environmental safety.

+Dated: November 30, 2012.